tovarj4/phpCrud/README.md

 # phpCrud
-simple crud with php, jquery ajax calls and bootstrap
+simple crud with php, mariaDB, jquery ajax calls and bootstrap, also use the sweet-alert.js(https://t4t5.github.io/sweetalert/) library to show messages